Minimax optimal rates for Mondrian trees and forests

-\paragraph{Variance term.} In order to bound the variance term, we make use of Proposition~2 in \cite{arlot2014purf_bias}: if $\treepart$ is a random tree partition of the unit cube in $k$ cells (with $k \in \N^*$ deterministic) formed independently of the training data $\dataset_n$, we have
+In order to bound the variance term, we use Proposition~2 in \cite{arlot2014purf_bias}: if $\treepart$ is a random tree partition of the unit cube in $k$ cells (with $k \in \N^*$ deterministic) formed independently of the dataset $\dataset_n$, then

-Note that the Proposition~2 in \cite{arlot2014purf_bias}, stated in the case where the noise variance is constant, can be relaxed to lead to inequality~\eqref{eq:proof-var-1}, where the noise variance is just upper-bounded, based on Proposition~1 in \cite{arlot2008vfold}.
-For every $k \in \N^*$, applying the upper bound~\eqref{eq:proof-var-1} to the random partition $\mondrian_{\lambda} \sim \MP (\lambda , [0, 1]^d)$ conditionally on the event $\{ \Ncells_{\lambda} = k \}$, and summing over $k$, we get
+Note that Proposition~2 in \cite{arlot2014purf_bias}, stated in the case where the noise variance is constant, still holds when the noise variance is just upper bounded, based on Proposition~1 in \cite{arlot2008vfold}.
+For every $k \in \N^*$, applying~\eqref{eq:proof-var-1} to the random partition $\mondrian_{\lambda} \sim \MP (\lambda , [0, 1]^d)$ conditionally on the event $\{ K_{\lambda} = k \}$, we get

-Then, applying Proposition~\ref{prop:number-cells} gives an upper bound of the variance term:
+Using Proposition~\ref{prop:number-cells}, we obtain an upper bound of the variance term: